nicholaslws/BSF-projects/SOP/SOP.md

 penknife to obtain the egg weight.
 Scrap along the wooden grain to minimise damage to eggs.
 The eggs are scraped out onto a thin plastic card which can be placed in the nursery.
-The traps are then placed in the dehydrator for one to two hours to kill off any remaining eggs.
+The traps are then placed in the dehydrator/oven for one to two hours to kill off any remaining eggs.
 Once cooled, the trap can be used again.

 <figure>
 <img src="images/wooden%20trap.jpg" style="width:30.0%" alt="" /><figcaption>Fig 6.
 Example of a wooden trap</figcaption>